PracticingDeveloper/practicingruby.com/_posts/2015-09-10-formula-processing.md

 categories: articles
 author: Solomon White and Gregory Brown
 permalink: articles/formula-processing
-summary: Learn how to use the Dentaku formula parser/evaluator to run Excel-like formulas in Ruby programs (w.
+summary: Learn how to use Dentaku to evaluate Excel-like formulas in Ruby programs (w.
 Solomon White)
 issue_number: '8.2'
 ---